 “Of course, as we eat more whole plants, we will probably eat fewer hyper-processed foods [also called ultra-processed foods] as a result,” Nielsen observed.

 “Eating too many hyper-processed foods, specifically those high in salt, sugar, or saturated fat and low in fiber, is detrimental to the gut microbiome and gut health in general.
-[But] these foods aren’t harmful in small amounts — a dietary pattern is far more powerful than a single plate.”
+[But] these foods aren’t harmful in small amounts — a dietary pattern is far more powerful than a single plate,” Nielson added.

 “I do see that skin conditions such as psoriasis are supported by a move toward an anti-inflammatory diet, but unfortunately, we don’t yet have a lot of clinical research specifically on anti-inflammatory diets as a whole for those with psoriasis,” Nielsen acknowledged.

-Dr. Peter Lio, a dermatologist practicing in Chicago, IL, and a professor of dermatology at Northwestern University, in Evanston, cautioned, “My clinical experience tells me that there are two important caveats to [following an anti-inflammatory diet for psoriasis].”
+Dr. Peter Lio, a dermatologist practicing in Chicago, Illinois, and a professor of dermatology at Northwestern University in Evanston, cautioned, “My clinical experience tells me that there are two important caveats to [following an anti-inflammatory diet for psoriasis].

-“I think we still have a lot to learn about this area, and the truth is that there is probably not a ‘universal explanation,’ since we know that different people have different experiences with foods,” Dr. Lio explained.
+“I think we still have a lot to learn about this area, and the truth is that there is probably not a ‘universal explanation’ since we know that different people have different experiences with foods,” Lio explained.

-“Part of the effect is likely due to the fact that being overweight clearly
+“Part of the effect is likely due to the fact that [having] overweight clearly

 “While I do think that weight loss itself can be an important factor for psoriasis and inflammation in general, any of the well-accepted anti-inflammatory diets also seem to have additional advantages — based on what a person is actually eating as opposed to simply being fewer calories,” he added.